OpenAudioTools Networking¶

 - Optionally serves a small web UI at

-- Subscribes to audio streams from synths and mixers.
+- Subscribes to audio streams from SynTEEs and MixTEEs.

 - Publishes its own audio streams if needed.